SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Projects Management/manage-list-view.md

 </figure>

-<h3>You can also filter the available fields in order to see a specific stage, client, company, etc.</h3>
+###You can also filter the available fields in order to see a specific stage, client, company, etc.

 1. For that you just need to click on the ![img-symbol-box-shadow](/img/university/project-management/project-management-lesson5-symbol-2.png) symbol.